West Harbour GO Station: GO Transit station

 Plans for a new station on the CN line through Hamilton were announced on May 31, 2013, by Ontario's Minister of Transportation.
 Construction was estimated to cost $3 million and phase one was completed in time for the 2015 Pan American Games.
 Construction of phase two was proposed to begin in August 2015 after the games are over.
 Metrolinx announced on February 28, 2014, that Kenaidan Contracting Ltd. of Mississauga had been awarded a $44-million contract to build the station.

 The station opened on July 9, 2015, and was initially served by two round trips per weekday, as well as special services related to the 2015 Pan-Am Games.
 In 2019, regular service was doubled to four round trips per day, of which one trip operated through to and from Niagara Falls.

 Rail tracks west of Burlington GO Station are owned by CN Rail.
 This has added a greater degree of uncertainty to passenger rail expansion as all service changes need approval by CN who operate freight rail along the same corridor.
 Infrastructure upgrades completed in 2020 at the Hamilton Junction have relieved a bottleneck and allowed the introduction of all-day hourly passenger rail service to the station.
 On August 7, 2021, West Harbour station became the western terminus for all-day local services on the Lakeshore West line, when one train per hour was extended westward to West Harbour.

 West Harbour GO Station's platforms were built on stub-ended tracks which were only connected in the Toronto-bound direction.
-Trains traveling between Hamilton and Niagara Falls had to reverse either in or out of the station, a maneuver that added 20 minutes to the schedule.
-In 2024, the stub tracks were extended to reconnect with the mainline east of the station which will eliminate this manoeuvre.
+Trains traveling between Hamilton and Niagara Falls had to reverse either in or out of the station, a manoeuvre that added 20 minutes to the schedule.
+In 2024, the stub tracks were extended to reconnect with the mainline east of the station in order to eliminate that manoeuvre.
 By April 2025, the new connection was in service to facilitate service to Niagara Falls station and to the future Confederation GO Station.
-Since May 17, 2025, all trains to or from Niagara Falls stop at West Harbour GO Station.
+Since May 17, 2025, all trains to or from Niagara Falls now stop at West Harbour GO Station.